 The Martingale position sizing approach is as heated discussed as the previously mentioned cost averaging method.

-Basically, after a losing trade,the trader would double his position size to, potentially, recover losses immediately with the first winning trade, which offsets all previous losses.
+Basically, after a losing trade, the trader would double his position size hoping to recover losses immediately with the first winning trade because it would offset all previous losses.

 - All previous losses can be potentially recovered with only one winning trade.